 It will definitely damage the country’s international reputation for conservation and affect its revenues from tourism, the second-largest source of foreign income after diamond mining.

-If you are planning to visit Botswana, so are this the top 3 places in Botswana where you can experience close encounters with the African elephant:
+If you are planning to visit Botswana, so are these the top 3 places in Botswana where you can experience close encounters with the African elephant:

 Chobe National Park.